PUBLISHED November 20th, 2024 06:00 am | UPDATED December 5th, 2024 08:19 am

 “I’m not a witch at all.
 I’m Dorothy of Yishun.
 Block 302! “

-Ahh yes, Singapore‘s infamous neighbourhood of Yishun is no stranger to the limelight – from wild boars running its streets to President Halimah Yacob’s big move away from the neighbourhood, Yishun has always found a way to make it’s way to our newspapers and social media platform.
-Now, this storied neighbourhood has taken center stage in Wild Rice’s reimagined production of The Wizard of Oz, originally by L. Frank Baum.
+Ahh yes, Singapore‘s infamous neighbourhood of Yishun is no stranger to the limelight – from wild boars running its streets to Former President Halimah Yacob’s big move away from the neighbourhood, Yishun has always found a way to make its way to our newspapers and social media platforms.
+Now, this storied neighbourhood has taken centre stage in Wild Rice’s reimagined production of The Wizard of Oz, originally by L. Frank Baum.

 Rebecca Dass as Dorothy, does an impeccable job at retaining the attention and engagement of the audience.
 Karen Tan showcases her versatility by juggling multiple roles, while Dwayne Lau’s Wicked Witch “Liza” brings attitude and style.
 Timothy Wan’s karaoke-loving, Singlish-speaking Scarecrow and Benjamin Chow’s brainy Tin Man kept us in stitches, but the show-stealer for us might just be Siti Khalijah Zainal’s sensitive Lion—a character so endearing, you’d want to join in his crochet circle.